pooja-anandani/AutoHotKeys-With-Python/Readme.md

-Tired of manually fetching the daily sales data over your telnet server ?
+Tired of manually fetching the daily sales data over your telnet?
 Automate your autoHotkeys with Python.